maki-studio/.github/profile/README.md

 Welcome to the studio, 😄
 Doing some solopreneurship in my spare time 👍.
 Exploring the amazing world of design for fun, and profit.
-Well, the 2 don't exist in the same line for long but let's seize the moment.
+Well, the 2 don't exist on the same line for long, but let's seize the moment.

 <!--